 The Egg

 For this discussion, we will start with a single, 1 to 1.5 millimeter (just under 1/16“) cream to brown colored egg with orange secretions, on the upper surface of a leaf.
-It is laid on its host plants, members of the citrus family.
+The female lays her egg on its host plants, members of the citrus family.
 In this case, that’s wild lime.
 The egg lasts four to ten days before hatching, depending on the temperature and host plant.

 The Caterpillar

-The osmeterium is shown in Figure 2.
-In Figure 3, the larva has just tied its tail to the branch and made its silk harness, but the pupa hasn’t yet emerged.
+Figure 2 shows the osmeterium.
+In Figure 3, the larva has just tied its tail to the branch and made its silk harness.
+The pupa hasn’t yet emerged.

 The Chrysalis